Major fire at paint godown in Kolkata | Business

 - India

-A major fire broke out on Saturday morning at a godown here, where paint, thinner, and other related items were stored, an official said.
+A major fire gutted a godown of a chemical factory here, where paint, thinner, and other related items were stored, an official said.

-Five fire tenders have been pressed into service to douse the flames, he said.
+Eighteen fire tenders were pressed into service to douse the flames, which had also spread to a neighbouring hosiery factory, he stated.

+It took fire tenders around three hours to bring the blaze under control, he said.

-Dense smoke was seen billowing out of the godown in Kaikhali area, close to Kolkata airport, by locals around 11 am, following which the fire brigade was contacted, he said.
+Dense smoke was seen billowing out of the facility in Kaikhali area, close to Kolkata airport, by locals around 11 am, following which the fire brigade was contacted, the official explained.

-More fire tenders are expected to arrive at the spot to bring the blaze under control, the official said, adding that fire and emergency services minister Sujit Bose was monitoring the situation.
+A fire brigade official said the scarcity of water had hampered operations initially.

+Five pumps were installed to draw water from a nearby pond, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)